oracle-livelabs/database/non-cdb-database-in-exacs/introduction/introduction.md

 By default, the database system you create using the OCI console in Exadata Cloud Service creates an Oracle Database 12.1, 12.2, 18c, or 19c using the multitenant architecture with a container database (CDB) with one pluggable database (PDB).
 If you want to create a non-container database in Exadata Cloud Service in OCI, this can be done using the dbaascli utility.

-Estimated Time: 1 Hour 30 min
+Estimated Workshop Time: 1 Hour 30 min

 **Workshop Objectives**